changtaoshuai/Marketing_Analytics/README.md

 #### Model results

 Besides these above models, I also ran additional models, including Ridge regression, KNN, Naive Bayes, Random forest and SVC.
 I placed all of these models, along with their corresponding accuracy scores, into a dictionary **test_score_model_off1**.
 In the end, by comparing scores among models, I found that the best model in this case was Lasso, with an accuracy of 0.921.
-However, other models such as Ridge regression, Linear regression, SVC and Tree worked well too.
+However, other models such as Ridge regression, Linear regression, and SVC worked well too.

 ![](/images/results.jpeg)